Given current travel restrictions, we're working high schools and partners to host and participate in virtual visits to meet people like you.

 Official HiSET high school equivalency credentials, as determined by your state's department of education, are also accepted.

 Students from the state of Pennsylvania may show proof of graduation through one of three ways, from:

 Proof of graduation for students from outside the state of Pennsylvania will be evaluated based on the requirements specific to their state legislation.

 Pennsylvania College of Technology

 Materials can be sent through an electronic sending service such as Naviance or SCOIR.

 Our programs are rigorous, which is why you’ll need to show you're up for the challenge.
-Think of it as an assessment of your current skills in math and English to determine your best path forward to succeed in your intended major.
+Think of it as an assessment of your current skills in math to determine your best path forward to succeed in your intended major.